ssg-research/ad3-action-distribution-divergence-detector/README.md

 - [x] All [victim agents](https://github.com/ssg-research/ad3-action-distribution-divergence-detector/tree/main/src/trained_agents) in the paper and the code to re-train victim agents from scratch
 - [x] The AD<sup>3</sup> algorithm
 - [x] Pre-generated universal adversarial masks ([UAP-S, UAP-O, OSFW(U)](https://github.com/ssg-research/ad3-action-distribution-divergence-detector/tree/main/src/universal_noise_masks)) to evaluate AD<sup>3</sup>.
-- [ ] [visual foresight](https://arxiv.org/abs/1702.02284) modules and the code to train these modules from scratch (not checked throughly yet)
+- [ ] [Visual foresight](https://arxiv.org/abs/1702.02284) modules and the code to train these modules from scratch (not checked throughly yet)
 * Please refer to the [original repository](https://github.com/chenhongge/SA_DQN) for the code and State-Adversarial DQN models used in our paper.

 ### Acknowledgements